 - Create and actively use a realistic household budget that accounts for all of your weekly, monthly and irregular/seasonal expenses.
 It’s often these “seasonal” expenses that get paid for with a line of credit.

-A Home Equity Loan or Credit Line Shouldn’t Be Your Personal ATM
+A Home Equity Line of Credit (HELOC) or Loan Shouldn’t Be Your Personal ATM

 If You’re Feeling Overwhelmed by Debt, We’re Here to Help

 A home equity line of credit (HELOC) or a home equity loan can be valuable tools to help you deal with debt and all that life throws your way.
 However, just like any tool, they need to be used as they were intended.
 If you’re already in debt and need help figuring out what to do, we’re here to help.
 Call us toll-free at 1-888-527-8999, send us an email, or chat anonymously to get started.
 One of our credit counsellors would be happy to answer your questions and help you find solutions in a free and confidential appointment.
 We’ll do what we can to help you keep your home safe.